hyurl/fetch/README.md

 #### Other Features

-This package also comes with many other features, like auto-parse cookies and organization, header field capitalization, reuse connection, auto-parse response, etc. all is meant to perform more like a browser agent.
+This package also comes with many other features, like set-cookie style cookies, auto-capitalize header fields, reuse connection, auto-parse response, etc. all is meant to perform more like a browser agent and more handy for use.

 ## Example